pxlit-projects/project-MaartenClaesPXL/README.md

 # Fullstack Java Project

-## Firstname Lastname (Class)
-Change the name and Class in the title above
+## Maarten Claes 3AONc

 ## Folder structure

 - Readme.md
 - _architecture_: this folder contains documentation regarding the architecture of your system.
-- `docker-compose.yml` : to start the backend (starts all microservices)
+- `docker-compose.yml` : to start the databases, rabbitmq and frontend
 - _backend-java_: contains microservices written in java
 - _demo-artifacts_: contains images, files, etc that are useful for demo purposes.
 - _frontend-web_: contains the Angular webclient